-Protocol for seeing clients – Covid-19 Revised 27th August 2020 (in anticipation of return of reception staff)
+Protocol for seeing clients – Covid-19 Revised 9th and 21st October (in anticipation of reduced time between appointments)

 Covid-10 is a notifiable disease and therefore if The Centre, or any of the practitioners working at The Centre, is contacted by the clinical contact tracing team, The Centre and/or practitioners will need to give out names and contact details (phone and email, no other information) of any clients deemed at risk due to the over-riding duty to Public Health.